hxrriet02/PlexYTDL/README.md

 From there, if you want to download more than one YouTube channel's videos, just go to `settings.json` and add to the `channel_ids` list.

+###### Download between hours

+If you would like the downloader to only work in the night, change the `download_hours` variable in settings to `true`.
+By default, the downloader does not download between set hours and only runs once.
+But if it is enabled, it will download between `time_start` and `time_end`.

 ## After Setup

 After you've set up the program, each time you want to download videos, just run `main.py`.